MariuszFerdyn/k8s-ingress-modsecurity-waf-playground/README.md

-## Deploy Ingress Controller with ModSecurity for JuiceShop and phpinfo
+## Deploy Ingress Controller with ModSecurity for JuiceShop, phpinfo, and echoserver
-- You can adapt the `meow-ingress.yaml` example for other services (e.g., JuiceShop, phpinfo) by changing the service name and path.
+- The `app-ingress.yaml` manifest includes routing for all three services.
+You can further adapt it for additional services as needed.

 ## Delete the sample apps